Detection and Estimation of Local Signals: Discussion.

 \centerline{\bf Appendix A: Some Basic Calculations}

 In this appendix we record basic formulas we have used in the paper.
 Assume the model is given by (2) with $M = 1$ and $\mu_u = \alpha + \beta[(u-(T+1)/2)/T]$.
 The expressions given below are asymptotic for $T>> 1$; and for some specific examples, the results used are computed in continuous time.
 Hence, for example, $\sum_{u=1}^T f[(u-t)/T]$ may be evaluated as $T \int_0^1 f(u-t/T)du$, and $\Expec(Y_u)$ may be computed after solving the differential equation (3).
-In the change-point problems of (\cite{FaLSi18}), where the function $f$ is discontinuous, use of a continuous time model would result in considerable loss of accuracy, but it seems much less consequential here where for many of our examples, in particular for broken line regression, the stochastic processes under consideration have piecewise differentiable sample paths.
+In the change-point problems of (\cite{FaLSi20}), where the result in considerable loss of accuracy, but it seems much less consequential here where for many of our examples, in particular for broken line regression, the stochastic processes under consideration have piecewise differentiable sample paths.
 Let $\gamma = 1- \rho$.
 Then

 or alternatively the solution of (3) with $Y_0 = 0$ is

 Hence, under the null hypothesis that $\xi = 0$ we have

 Let $\Delta_u = Y_u - \rho Y_{u-1} - \alpha - \beta(u-T/2).$ The ingredients of the representation $Z_t = [\ell_\xi(t) - \Psi(t)'A \ell_\theta]/\sigma(t)$ introduced in Section 2 are